alexbevi/alexbevi.github.com/_posts/2023-01-13-will-upgrading-my-mongodb-server-version-break-my-application.markdown

 [Spring Data MongoDB](https://spring.io/projects/spring-data-mongodb) is part of the umbrella Spring Data project which aims to provide a familiar and consistent Spring-based programming model for new datastores while retaining store-specific features and capabilities.
 The Spring Data MongoDB project provides integration with the MongoDB document database.
 Key functional areas of Spring Data MongoDB are a POJO centric model for interacting with a MongoDB DBCollection and easily writing a Repository style data access layer.

 As a Java library, dependencies are managed using [Maven](https://maven.apache.org/index.html), which would indicate a `pom.xml` file would be present that describes the dependencies and version details.
-Since the source code is available, if we wanted to identify what version of the Node.js Driver an older version of Mongoose (ex: `3.0.9.RELEASE`) required we could do the following:
+Since the source code is available, if we wanted to identify what version of the Node.js Driver an older version of Spring Data MongoDB (ex: `3.0.9.RELEASE`) required we could do the following:

 1. Navigate to the [appropriate branch/tag on Github](https://github.com/spring-projects/spring-data-mongodb/tree/3.0.9.RELEASE)
 2. Open the [`pom.xml` file](https://github.com/spring-projects/spring-data-mongodb/blob/3.0.9.RELEASE/pom.xml)